 During construction, temporary erosion control measures (TESC) or best management practices (BMP) will be implemented as required by the City of Kirkland.
-These measures include any to all of: stockpile covering, catch basin protection, interceptor swales, silt fences, construction entrance and haul road, and temporary construction stormwater runoff storage facilities a.
-What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
+These measures include any to all of: stockpile covering, catch basin protection, interceptor swales, silt fences, construction entrance and haul road, and temporary construction stormwater runoff storage facilities diesel combustion engines.
+These emissions would only impact air quality and on a temporary basis.

+- 2. Air [help] - a.
+What types of emissions to the air would result from the proposal during construction. operation, and maintenance when the project is completed?
 If any, generally describe and give approximate quantities if known.